fugue-project/fugue/docs/introduction.rst

 to unify the core concepts of distributed computing and adapt to different frameworks.
 On top of ExecutionEngine, we use `Adagio <https://github.com/fugue-project/adagio>`_ to construct and execute Fugue DAGs.
-On top of the DAG framework, we have :ref:`Fugue programming interface <tutorial:/tutorials/advanced/dag.ipynb>` with built-in extensions such as :meth:`save <fugue.workflow.workflow.WorkflowDataFrame.save>`, :meth:`load <fugue.workflow.workflow.FugueWorkflow.save>` and :meth:`show <fugue.workflow.workflow.WorkflowDataFrame.show>`.
-On top of the programming interface, we have :ref:`Fugue SQL <tutorial:/tutorials/fugue_sql/index.md>` and will release Fugue ML and Fugue Streaming later in 2020.
+On top of the DAG framework, we have :doc:`Fugue programming interface <tutorial:tutorials/advanced/dag>` with built-in extensions such as :meth:`save <fugue.workflow.workflow.WorkflowDataFrame.save>`, :meth:`load <fugue.workflow.workflow.FugueWorkflow.save>` and :meth:`show <fugue.workflow.workflow.WorkflowDataFrame.show>`.
+On top of the programming interface, we have :doc:`Fugue SQL <tutorial:tutorials/fugue_sql/index>` and will release Fugue ML and Fugue Streaming later in 2020.